 Note that the first homework includes the lecture on spatial convergence, and that there is a new homework!

-3. (Feb 11th) Basic Spatio-Temporal DiscretizationsWe will continue discussing advection-diffusion equations but now consider how to discretize in time and not just in space (fully discrete).
+3. (Sept 17th and 24th) Basic Spatio-Temporal DiscretizationsWe will continue discussing advection-diffusion equations but now consider how to discretize in time and not just in space (fully discrete).
 Here are some lecture notes and a related homework.

 We will learn about using projection-type methods with a